When Sue glances at the DVD’s episode selection screen, her heart sinks.

 Sue: His collar is a bit limp.
 He looks like a court jester.

-When the Time Lord has finished briefing the Doctor on his mission to stop the Daleks at the moment of their creation, Sue demands that I pause the DVD.
+The Doctor’s mission is simple: stop the Daleks at the moment of their creation.
+Sue tells me to pause the DVD.

-Sue: Right, so are they allowed to do this?
-And if they are, why don’t they do this kind of thing all the time?
+Sue: Are they allowed to do this?
+And if they are, why don’t they do this sort of thing all the time?
 When does he stop the Cybermen from being born?
 Or the Ice Warriors?
-Where do you stop?
+I mean, where do you stop?

-Me: Well, that is a very good question.
-I don’t think the Time Lords are “in the right” for trying this, and they are clearly using the Doctor because it will give them deniability if they **** it up.
+Me: That’s a good question.
+The Time Lords are clearly using the Doctor so it will give them deniability if they **** it up.
 So, in short, no, they shouldn’t be doing this.
-Some fans claim that this story is the first shot fired in the Time War.
+Some fans believe that this is the first shot fired in the Time War.

 Sue: About bloody time.
-I was beginning to wonder when we’d get to that.
+I was beginning to wonder when we’d get around to that.

-The Doctor finds Harry and Sarah and they set off across the wasteland, avoiding a missile barrage as they go.
+The Doctor is reunited with Harry and Sarah, and together they set out across the wasteland, avoiding missile barrages as they go.

 Sue: This is very good.
 The direction is excellent.
-Best use of a quarry in Doctor Who yet.
+Best use of a quarry in Doctor Who so far.

 Sue: Just detonate the mines with your sonic screwdriver.
 You’re always doing it.
-Or maybe he’s worried about getting hit in the face by a flying rock.
+Or maybe he’s worried about being hit in the face by a flying rock.
 That would make sense, actually.

 The Doctor steps on a mine and Harry has to rescue him.

 Sue: I like Harry now.
-He just risked his life to save the Doctor so he’s OK in my book.
+He just risked his life to save the Doctor, and that means he’s okay in my book.

-Sue: It’s a shame that we had to switch over to video, but at least they’re trying to make it look as seamless as possible; the smoke and atmospheric lighting help to sell it.
+Sue: It’s a shame we had to switch over to video, but at least they’re trying to make it look as seamless as possible.
+The smoke and atmospheric lighting help.
 Someone must have sat down and really thought about this.
 It looks great.

-The Doctor and his companions are suddenly caught up in a firefight between the Thals and the Kaleds.
+The Doctor and his companions are caught up in a vicious fire-fight between the Thals and the Kaleds.

 Sue: This is very adult.
-It feels like we’re watching a documentary about Serbian war crimes or something.
+It feels like we’re watching a documentary about Serbian war crimes.

-The Doctor and Harry are taken inside the Kaled bunker while Sarah is left for dead outside.
-Sue is slightly vexed that both the Doctor and Harry don’t make a fuss about this, even if they are dazed and confused.
-And then Sue settles into what will become one of her regular silences as Tom Baker dominates the next scene, where he manages to extract more information from his captors than they can from him.
-In fact, the only thing I managed to get out of her for ages was “Ooh, Thals”, which made me smile.
+The Doctor and Harry are taken inside the Kaled bunker and Sarah is left for dead outside.
+Sue is vexed that both the Doctor and Harry don’t make a fuss about this, even if they are dazed and confused.
+And then Sue settles into what will become one of her regular silences as Tom Baker dominates the proceedings.
+In fact, the only thing I managed to get out of her for ages was “Ooh, Thals!”, which made me smile.

-Sue: Finally, we have some atmospheric indoor lighting.
+Sue: Finally, some atmospheric indoor lighting for a change.
 It just goes to show what you can do if you put your mind to it.
-This should be the template for all the stories to come.
-The direction is very nice, too – there is plenty of movement and interesting angles – it never feels stagey.
-They’ve cast this well, too.
+The direction is very nice, too.
+There’s plenty of movement and some interesting angles, so it never feels stagey.

 Me: Do you remember anything about it so far?

-Sue: Not a thing.
-Although the Nazis do ring a bell.
-I do seem to remember that it’s very depressing.
-I actually believe that the bad guys will hurt Harry and the Doctor if they don’t get their way.
-They are scary because they seem so real.
+Sue: Not a thing, although these Nazis do ring a bell.
+I remember it being very depressing.
+I actually believe that the bad guys will hurt Harry and the Doctor in this scene.
+They’re scary because they seem so real.

 When Davros is mentioned, the Doctor asks who he might be.

 Sue: Surely the Doctor would know who Davros is if he comes from the future?
-It would be like travelling back in time to stop the Nazis from invading Poland but not knowing that Hitler was the leader of the Nazis.
+That would be like travelling back in time to stop the Nazis from invading Poland without knowing who Hitler was.
 It doesn’t make sense.

-Sue: Of course, Sarah has met the Daleks before.
-You’d have thought the Doctor would have warned her that she might bump into them again this week.
-That was a bit of an oversight.top
+Sue: Of course, Sarah’s met the Daleks before.
+You’d have thought the Doctor would have warned her that she might bump into them.
+That was a bit of an oversight.

 Sue: What happened to the recap?
-There’s no episode recap!
+There’s no recap, Neil.

-Me: We only watched the last episode two minutes ago.
-And besides, they aren’t pissing about this week.
-There’s far too much to do.
+Me: We saw it two minutes ago!
+Besides, they aren’t pissing around this week.
+There’s too much to do.